 What We Don’t Like: Can become busy quickly.

 Trading Hours: Mon-Thur 9:30am-12am Fri 10am-2am Sat 11am-2am Sun 11am-12am

-Goros is exactly what you need if you’re getting those late night stomach growls, but you don’t want your night to stop while you’re getting food.
+Goros is exactly what you need if you’re getting those late-night stomach growls, but you don’t want your night to stop while you’re getting food.
 Goros is a Japanese bar and restaurant, with karaoke.
 We repeat, with karaoke.
-So, you can fill up on their gyoza (dumplings, pan fried), their yakitori (meat skewers) or classic burgers (delicious meat in buns, but you knew that) while you rock out with your mates.
-Do it like they do in Japan with some bubble tea, whisky, sake, or if you really want to keep the drinks going, one of Goros sake banger bombs, which is sake mixed with beer or Redbull.
+So, you can fill up on their gyoza (dumplings, pan-fried), their yakitori (meat skewers), or classic burgers (delicious meat in buns, but you knew that) while you rock out with your mates.
+Do it like they do in Japan with some bubble tea, whisky, and sake, or if you really want to keep the drinks going, one of Goros sake banger bombs, which is sake mixed with beer or Redbull.
 Just remember to chew and swallow before you bust out that crescendo, for the sake of the microphone and everyone around you.

 Address: 84/86 Mary St, Surry Hills NSW 2010